 Thinking it’s time for a sink replacement?
 Like many fixtures in our home, we usually don’t worry about the life cycle of your sinks until something happens.
 Then we scramble for a new sink install when it’s too late.
 To help you save money on your water bill, we have compiled a list of signs it’s time to buy a new faucet.

 Physical damage?
 It’s hard to ignore.
 Appearance alone can help you determine if you need to replace your sink.
 Notice hairline cracks on your sink?
 Cracks are major indicators that it’s time for a replacement.
 Pesky cracks can happen over time, seep into the porcelain and cause erosion.
 This is a gradual destruction that seeks no end—once it starts, it’s hard to stop.

 Rust is a sink’s worst nightmare.
 Rust eats away at every type of faucet and can even contaminate your water supply, making it hazardous to do basic activities such as brushing your teeth or drinking water.
 Even worse, rust can travel to your pipes, racking up costly plumbing repairs.
-If rust enters your system, you’ll need a professional plumber to replace your pipes before installing a new sink.
+If rust enters your system, you will need a professional plumber in Alexandria, VA to replace your pipes before installing a new sink.

 Low Volume of Water